-Because no data regarding the toxicological interactions of hexachlorobenzene with methylmercury were available, Table 5 provides a brief summary of the data for hexachlorobenzene and mercuric chloride.
+Because no data regarding the toxicological interactions of hexachlorobenzene with methylmercury were available, Table 7 provides a brief summary of the data for hexachlorobenzene and mercuric chloride.
+Further discussion of these data and their relevance to the chemicals of concern was provided in the text.

-Table 5.
-Summary of Available Data on the Influence of Hexachlorobenzene on Toxicity/Carcinogenicity of Mercuric Chloride and the Influence of Mercuric Chloride on Toxicity/Carcinogenicity of Hexachlorobenzene by Simultaneous Exposurea
+Table 7.
+Summary of Available Data on the Influence of Hexachlorobenzene on Toxicity/Carcinogenicity of Mercuric Chloride and the Influence of Mercuric Chloride on Toxicity/Carcinogenicity of Hexachlorobenzene by Simultaneous Exposure^a

-Results Duration Endpoint Greater than additive Additive/no effect Less than additive Conclusions References Oral Exposure (n ng/kg/day) Hexachlorobenzen e Influence on Toxicity/C Carcinogenicity of Mercuric C Chloride Acute lethality 400 b +10 (r) c 600+10 (r) 400+10 (r) 600+10 (r) Indeterminate due to conflicting results from similar experiments.
-Renner 1980 Renner 1980 Lecavalier 1994 Lecavalier 1994 Mercuric Chloride Influence on Toxicity/Ca arcinogenicity of Hexachlorol penzene Acute hepatocyte vacuolation 10+400 (r) 12.5+400 (r) 10+600 (r) 12.5+600 (r) Additivity was reported; data were not presented, so conclusion could not be evaluated.
+Results Duration Endpoint Greater than additive Additive/no effect Less than additive Conclusions References Oral Exposure (mg/kg/day) Hexachlorobenzene Influence on Toxicity/Carcinogenicity of Mercuric Chloride Acute lethality 400 ^b +10 (r) ^c 600+10 (r) 400+10 (r) 600+10 (r) Indeterminate due to conflicting results from similar experiments.
+Renner 1980 Renner 1980 Lecavalier 1994 Lecavalier 1994 Mercuric Chloride Influence on Toxicity/Carcinogenicity of Hexachlorobenzene Acute hepatocyte vacuolation 10+400 (r) 12.5+400 (r) 10+600 (r) 12.5+600 (r) Additivity was reported; data were not presented, so conclusion could not be evaluated.
 Lecavalier 1994 Lecavalier 1994 Lecavalier 1994 Lecavalier 1994

-&lt;sup>aData for the pair, methylmercury and hexachlorobenzene, were not located, so available data for mercuric chloride and hexachlorobenzene were evaluated as explained in text. bFirst dose listed is for the chemical influencing the other chemical's toxicity/carcinogenicity.
+^aData for the pair, methylmercury and hexachlorobenzene, were not located, so available data for mercuric chloride and hexachlorobenzene were evaluated as explained in text. ^bFirst dose listed is for the chemical influencing the other chemical's toxicity/carcinogenicity.

-&lt;sup>cSpecies code: r = rat
+^cSpecies code: r = rat